Cross of Burgundy

-It was first used in the 15th century by the Valois Dukes of Burgundy, who ruled a large part of eastern France and the Low Countries as an effectively independent state.
+It was first used in the 15th century by the Valois Dukes of Burgundy, who ruled a large part of nowadays eastern France and the Low Countries as an effectively independent state.
 At the extinction of the Valois ducal line in 1477, the Burgundian Low Countries were inherited by the Habsburgs, who retained the title of Dukes of Burgundy and adopted the flag as one of the many symbols of their dynasty.
 After the Burgundian Habsburgs ascended to the throne of Spain in 1506, their officials introduced this ensign in the Spanish Empire throughout the Castilian and Aragonese territories in Europe and in the Americas.
-In the 20th century, the Cross of Burgundy has been used as a far-right nationalist symbol by the Carlists in favor of Francisco Franco and by the Walloon Legion fighting for Nazi Germany.

-Today the emblem can be found in various continents, where it may be used on regimental colours, badges, shoulder patches, and company guidons.
-Such widespread use in a variety of contexts, in several European countries and in nations of the Americas, reflects the historical reach of the Burgundian, Habsburg, and Spanish empires and territories.
+As a reflection of the historical reach of the Burgundian, Habsburg, and Spanish empires and territories, the emblem can be found in several countries in Europe and in the Americas, used on regimental colours, badges, shoulder patches, and company guidons.

+More recent usage of the Cross of Burgundy include its use by the Carlists; a faction of hyper-traditional monarchists who were opposed to the ascension of Isabella II in 1833 due to her being a woman.
+Carlists and their Requeté militias would be a major group among the Spanish Nationalists under the rule of Francisco Franco.
+After the fall of Franco Carlism shifted to a left-winged nationalist group.

+The Cross of Burgundy was also used by the Walloon Legion French-speaking Belgian volunteers fighting for Nazi Germany affiliated with the Rexism.

 History

 Burgundy

-The banner strictly speaking dates to the early 15th century, when the supporters of the Duke of Burgundy adopted the badge to show allegiance in the Armagnac–Burgundian Civil War.
+The banner strictly speaking dates to the early 15th century when the supporters of the Duke of Burgundy adopted the badge to show allegiance in the Armagnac–Burgundian Civil War.
 It represents the cross on which Andrew the Apostle was crucified.
 The design is a red saltire resembling two crossed, roughly-pruned, branches on a white field.
 In heraldic language, it may be blazoned argent, a saltire ragulée (or raguly) gules.

 Pedro de Ayala, writing in the 1490s, claims a previous Duke of Burgundy first adopted this emblem to honour his Scottish soldiers.
 This must be a reference to the Scottish soldiers recruited by John the Fearless in the first years of the fifteenth century, led by the Earl of Mar and Earl of Douglas.
-However, earlier chronicle accounts and archaeological finds of heraldic badges from Paris indicate widespread adoption dates from 1411 in the context of factional warfare in the city.
+However, earlier chronicle claims and archaeological finds of heraldic badges from Paris indicate widespread adoption dates from 1411 in the context of factional warfare in the city.
 It was more likely to have been adopted because St. Andrew was the patron saint of the dukes of Burgundy.